MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Variables.md

 assigned to x in an integer.
 All variables are given data types in this way.
 You just put the data type before the name of the variable.

-Java includes many different data types, but for now we'll cover the 4 major ones:
+Java includes many data types, but for now we'll cover the 4 major ones:

 - `Strings`
 - `Integers`